-Public and semi-public lands, including streets, increased by 499 acres or 32 percent.
-Developed land increased by 767 acres or 18 percent.
+Public and semi-public lands, including streets, increased by 2 acres or less than 1 percent.
+Developed land increased by 291 acres or 6 percent.

 The following sections discuss each of the existing land use categories.
 Each section includes a description of the uses included in the category and the amount of land existing in that category within the Murray Planning Area and the Murray city limits.
 Each section also includes a generalized projection of future land use based on this existing information.